rhinobase/raftyui/apps/docs/app/docs/components/label/page.md

         url: https://rafty.rhinobase.io/api/og?title=Label
 ---

-# Label

 Renders an accessible Label associated with controls.

-This component is made on top of [Radix UIs Label Component](https://www.radix-ui.com/primitives/docs/components/label) with our styling conventions.
-This component has been shared with you, ensuring that all its native properties are accessible.
-If you need to apply your own styling you can use the `isUnstyled` prop (to remove styling from a particular sub-component).
+This is made using native `<label>` html tag, making all native props available for use.
+If you wish to apply your own styling you can use the `isUnstyled` prop to remove all styling.

 ## Anatomy